StudioFuel/simplemodal-login/readme.txt

 1. Login screen with the default theme.
 2. Register screen with the default theme.
 3. Reset Password screen with the default theme.
-4. Loading screen with the default theme.
+4. Activity indicator with the default theme.
 5. Login screen with the osx theme.
 6. Register screen with the osx theme.
 7. Reset Password screen with the osx theme.
-8. Loading screen with the osx theme.
+8. Activity indicator with the osx theme.
 9. The SimpleModal Login admin settings page